imbauer/JenkinsInDocker/README.md

 ...
 Check Github hook trigger for GITScm polling
 ...
 Save
 # 3.
----> Now when you push a commit to this Github Project, a build should automatically begin for you :D
+---> Now when you push a commit to this Github Project, a build should automatically begin for you :D!
 # 4. Don't forget to install Docker!